indexmod/indexmod-old/Shanty-Charcoal.md

 ## Original soundtrack

-Barbara Antinoro: "The sound was me and a friend singing in broken bottles I found and collected on the estuary.
+Barbara Antinoro: "The sound was me and a friend singing in broken bottles.
+I found and collected on the estuary.
 Then I mixed our voices.
-And it reminded me of a folk music style called “sea shanty” that’s why I called the piece “shanty charcoal”"
+And it reminded me of a folk music style called “sea shanty” that’s why I called the piece “shanty charcoal”".

 + [Original soundtrack of The Shanty Charcoal]({{ site.url }}/media/{{ page.permalink }}.m4a)